 Forfeitures are pulled four times per year – February, May, July and November.

 When enrolling an employee in the MERS Defined Contribution Plan, employers should use this quick enrollment form (MD-000) which reduces the amount of information an employee is asked to provide in order to enroll.
 Additionally this form lessens the amount of time and administrative oversight needed to enroll your employees into the DC plan.

 Submitting New Hire Information to MERS

 To begin reporting for a new hire, simply add them to your payroll file.
-For more information on the new hire communication process, click here.
+For more information on the new hire communication process, select your program and look under the administration section for new hire.
 Please remind your new hires that they need to complete and submit beneficiary information to MERS as soon as possible.
 Here is the link to our beneficiary form (form MD-003).